Mount S3 bucket to Linux operating system

 with your S3 bucket name.

-Before rebooting, you can test if the mount entry in /etc/fstab works properly by running the following command
+Now, check if the mount entry in /etc/fstab works properly by running the following command

 Verify the Mount:- To confirm that the bucket is mounted, list the contents of your mount point.